 - Projects more than $75 million

-The Minot Downtown project was award the 2019 National Project of the Year in the Historical Restoration/Preservation category for projects of at least $25 million to $75 million.
+The Minot Downtown project was awarded the 2019 National Project of the Year in the Historical Restoration/Preservation category for projects of at least $25 million to $75 million.
 The project (as well as the award submittal) was a joint effort between the City of Minot, HEI, and MWH (now part of Stantec).

 Learn more about the project.